meshula/USD/pxr/base/gf/nc/Nanocolor.md

 in the ap0 gamut corresponding to the 24 color chips in ISO standard chart 17321

-`NcProjectToChromaticities` ~ given a CIE XYZ 1931 color coordinate, project it to the regularized chromaticity coordinate

 `NcNormalizeXYZ(NcXYZ c)` ~ given a CIE XYZ 1931 color
 coordinate, normalize it to a unit luminance

-`NcRGBFromYxy` ~ given a CIEXY coordinate, and a luminace, compute an RGB value for the given color space
+`NcYxyToRGB` ~ given a CIEXY coordinate, and a luminace, compute an RGB value for the given color space

 `NcCIE1931ColorFromWavelength` ~ compute a CIE XYZ coordinate